CircleLinkHealth/nova-import-card/readme.md

 5. Run database migrations `php artisan migrate` (ask a team member for a copy of staging DB)
 6. Run database seeders with `php artisan db:seed`
 7. Set environment variables as structured in the /.env.example file
+8. Run `npm install` to install npm dependencies.
+9. Run `npm run dev` to build js/css assets.

-8. Fire up the server and you're good to go!
+   Fire up the server and you're good to go!